 Nelson is trying to date Destiny, Destiny is hungry and knows that Nelson has access to food.
-There is an amusing moment which was a parrallel to prostitution and what she would do for a dog biscuit.
+There is an amusing moment which was a parallel to prostitution and what she would do for a dog biscuit.

-She decides to attend his funeral, so guilt ridden she sits on his coffin and confesses.
-However the rickshaw driver was a bird lover.
-The widow and her son think that Kali is the reincarnation of the driver and are over joyed to see her.
+She decides to attend his funeral, so guilt-ridden she sits on his coffin and confesses.
+However, the rickshaw driver was a bird lover.
+The widow and her son think that Kali is the reincarnation of the driver and are overjoyed to see her.
 Kali’s mood is then lifted and she flies away, hitting the son in the face.

 It was great to see an aloof character like Kali realise the consequence of her actions.
-The writers managed to capture her depression extremely well, I genuinely felt sympathy the the murdering bird.
+The writers managed to capture her depression extremely well, I genuinely felt sympathy the murdering bird.

 The pop culture references are great in this episode, as well as the obvious Shaun Of The Dead, there is a nice moment where Marion reveals he lived in a house with the Being Human characters.
 This included a cameo from Russell Tovey, which now means he has starred in all three of the only three shows worth watching on BBC3.
 Whilst not as laugh out loud as episode one, episode two raised more than a few smiles.
 I hope Mongrels clears up come comedy award season.

-Mongrels airs on Mondays at 10:30pm, on BBC3
+Mongrels airs on Mondays at 10:30 pm, on BBC3